chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 many types of types - which one should I use?
 What can possibly go wrong?
 Our guest today is Dana, who is one of our Base and C++ OWNERS and is currently working on introducing Rust to Chromium.
-Previously, she was part of bringing C++ 11 support to the Android NDK and then to Chrome.
-Today, she'll be telling us what's up with points.
+Previously, she was part of bringing C++11 support to the Android NDK and then to Chrome.
+Today, she'll be telling us what's up with pointers.
 Welcome, Dana!

 00:31 DANA: Thank you, Sharon.
 It's super exciting to be here.
 Thank you for letting me be on your podcast thingy.